grandeurdev/arduino-sdk/README.md

 # Documentation

 `Project` is the main class and all functionalities originate from it.
-You get the object of this class when you initialize SDK's configurations using `grandeur.init()`.
 You can safely imagine the object of `Project` class as a reference to your project on Grandeur.
+You get a reference to this object when you initialize SDK's configurations using `grandeur.init()`.

 `grandeur` is the global object that gets available right away when you include `<Grandeur.h>` in your sketch.
 It has just one purpose and therefore gives you only one function: `grandeur.init()`.

 > ***Note 2***: You cannot connect with Grandeur or even with internet without first connecting with the WiFi.
-Therefore, the examples below are just for reference and you are required to handle your device's WiFi in order for them to work.
+Therefore, the examples below are just for reference and you are required to handle your device's WiFi in order for things to work.
 You can see [these examples][Examples] to get a deeper understanding.
-They show WiFi handling too. 😉
+They do WiFi handling too. 😉

 ### init

-> grandeur.init (deviceID: _String_, apiKey: _String_, token: _String_) : returns _Project_
+> grandeur.init (apiKey: _String_, token: _String_) : returns _Project_

-This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns an object of the `Project` class. `Project` class is the main class that exposes all functions of the SDK.
+This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns a reference to object of the `Project` class. `Project` class is the main class that exposes all functions of the SDK.

 #### Parameters